 The Benefits of Compression Therapy for Travel

-Compression socks and stockings bring up negative connotations of ‘getting old’ with a lot of my patients.
+Compression socks and stockings bring up negative connotations of ‘getting old’.
 But this is far from the truth.
-When we sit on a plane or at a desk all day, blood has a tendency to pool in our feet.
+When you sit on a plane or at a desk all day, blood has a tendency to pool in your feet.
 It is hard for blood to fight gravity and get back to the heart.

 Over time, this can lead to a break-down of the valve system in the veins.
 This creates the lumpy looking, very noticeable, varicose veins that are common in 40% of adults.
 Varicose veins are also common for people who stand in confined areas for several hours at a time – think cashiers, baristas, or lecturers.